This content was last reviewed around March 2025.

 No. This concept is not currently applicable in the US banking, securities and commodities/derivatives regulatory regimes.
 Vendors generally remain unregistered entities.

 Under federal discovery rules, the issue is centered on whether a party or subpoena recipient has "possession, custody, or control over the requested documents" within the meaning of the Federal Rules of Civil Procedure.
-The legal assessment courts perform in these types of cases, however, is not without due consideration to foreign law.
-A party claiming the shelter of foreign law to avoid discovery must first show that foreign law in fact bars production.
-Even when such a showing is made, however, there remains a presumption in favor of American courts.
-Furthermore, states have discovery rules that may affect the analysis.
+However, the legal assessment that courts perform in these types of cases is not without due consideration to foreign law.

 Yes.
 The Clarifying Lawful Overseas Use of Data Act ("CLOUD Act") amended the Stored Communications Act ("SCA") and established a procedure for a provider of electronic communication services to seek protection from the mandatory disclosure of non-US data to the US government where disclosure would violate the non-US law of the jurisdiction where the data is stored.
 The CLOUD Act also established a framework for qualifying foreign governments to procure non-US data stored in the US without creating legal liability under the SCA for the provider of electronic communications services.
-The CLOUD Act clarified the requirements to preserve data stored abroad even if the company plans to utilize the procedures available to contest disclosure.
+The CLOUD Act clarified the requirements to preserve data stored abroad even if the company plans to use the procedures available to contest disclosure.